An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Supplemental Web Appendix

 \subsubsection{Proof of Theorem \ref{theorem:correctness}}

-Every time the Algorithm \ref{alg: markov_draw} arrives at step 2 a new arc is crossed.
-At step 2 the algorithm follows a loop arc of type 1 with probability $q$ (here "refers" to the numbered points used to describe the state graph in the main text).
-Others it proceeds to step 3.
+Every time the Algorithm \ref{alg: markov_draw} arrives at step 2 a new arc of the state graph is crossed.
+At step 2 the algorithm follows a loop arc of type 1 with probability $q$.
+Otherwise it proceeds to step 3.
 In step 3 a schlaufen-sequence $\mathcal{R}$ is constructed.
-If the violation matrices of this schlaufen-sequence sum up to 0, the in it cycles are switched and an arc of type 2 is followed with probability $p_G(\mathcal{R}$).
+If the violation matrices of this schlaufen-sequence sum up to 0, the its cycles are switched and an arc of type 2 is followed with probability $p_G(\mathcal{R}$).
 If the violation matrices do not sum up to 0, then an arc of type 3 is followed.
-All the cases, in which the violation matrices don't sum up to 0, correspond to the residual probability.
+All the cases in which the violation matrices don't sum up to 0 correspond to the residual probability.
 Therefore Algorithm \ref{alg: markov_draw} is a a random walk on the state graph $\Phi$.

-According to lemma \ref{lemma:symetrie} $\Phi$ is (weighted) symmetric and according to lemma \ref{lemma:connected} it is strongly connected.
+According to Lemma \ref{lemma:symetrie} $\Phi$ is (weighted) symmetric and according to Lemma \ref{lemma:connected} it is strongly connected.
 Due to the self-loops, $\Phi$ is not bipartite.
 Therefore the limit distribution is uniform.